Dahej Daasi

 Dahej Daasi is an Indian Hindi social drama television series produced by Mustang Films, which premiered on 12 February 2024 on Nazara.
-It formerly starred Sayantani Ghosh as Vindhya Devi, Jhanvi Soni as Chunri and Rajat Verma as Jay as the first generation leads.
+It formerly starred Sayantani Ghosh as Vindhya Devi, Jahnavi Soni as Chunri and Rajat Verma as Jay as the first generation leads.
 From February 2025, it starred Jhanvi Soni as Jhumki and Raghav Thakur as Arjun as the second generation leads.

 Plot

 This story revolves around a girl named Chunri, who accompanies the bride as a maid as part of the bride's dowry.